esy/esy/docs/environment.md

 Note that for packages which have `buildsInSource: true` esy copies sources into `self.target_dir` and therefore values of `self.root` and `self.target_dir` are the same.

 You can refer to the values defined for other packages which are direct dependencies by using the respective `package-name.` prefix.
-Set the set of available variables is the same:
+Available variables are the same:

 * `package-name.name`
 * `package-name.version`